-In the past six editions of the Jobs Rated Almanac, actuary has never been rated lower than fourth.
+The first edition of the Jobs Rated Almanac (1988) had actuary as #1, and it has never been rated lower than fourth.
+The 2013 version, now published online at Careercast.com once again has actuary at the top.
 The editors compile statistics on 250 occupations and rank them based on six key criteria: environment, income, employment outlook, physical demands, security, and stress.
 The data comes from government sources, such as the U.S. Bureau of Labor Statistics and the U.S. Census Bureau, as well as studies from trade associations and industry groups.

 Compensation depends on experience, employment location and the number of exams passed.
 The average starting salary is approximately $58,000.
 The salary growth potential for the actuarial profession is one of the highest available.
 For example, Fellows of the Society of Actuaries with 15 years of experience often earn in excess of $250,000 annually.
 For more detailed salary and compensation information, visit www.dwsimpson.com/salary.html.